Various TCP and UDP ports

 |3389||Remote Desktop Protocol(RDP)||Port used by remote desktop to remotely manage other windows system||TCP and UDP|

-The transport layer has a lot of ports to accommodate lots of various applications protocols simultaneously.
+The transport layer has a lot of ports to accommodate various application protocols simultaneously.
 The ports are dictated by the type of transport layer connectivity.

 Also, remember that there are lots of protocols in the application layer but not all of them require port numbers (like TCP or UDP).
 Internet Control Message Protocol (ICMP) is one of them.